haven-jeon/KoSpacing/README.md

 Word spacing is one of the important parts of the preprocessing of Korean text analysis.
 Accurate spacing greatly affects the accuracy of subsequent text analysis. `KoSpacing` can help fairly accurate automatic word spacing performance, especially good for online text originated from SNS.

-`KoSpacing` based on Deep Learning model trained from large corpus(more than 100 million NEWS articles from [Chan-Yub Park](https://github.com/mrchypark)).
+`KoSpacing` is based on Deep Learning model trained from large corpus(more than 100 million NEWS articles from [Chan-Yub Park](https://github.com/mrchypark)).

 #### Performance